KarlTheCool/karlthecool.github.io/_posts/2019-10-16-dedicated-work-space.markdown

 For the longest time, my desk was located in the kitchen.
 It started with my parents wanting to monitor what I was doing on the computer, and just extended through highschool as a way to make sure the house didn't seem empty.
 I could never get work done in this area.
 I wasn't sure why, but the fingers just weren't moving and the Reddit browsing was plenty.
-As such, through highschool I tried a couple types of persciptions for
+As such, through highschool I tried a couple types of presciptions for
 ADHD to help me get work done.
 All in the hope that once I hit college work would be interesting enough I wouldn't need it.
 Besides, the drugs weren't really an easy mode for me.
 When I don't want to do work, popping a pill isn't exactly easier than picking up a pencil.